-(a) A business that operates exclusively online and has a direct relationship with a consumer from whom it collects personal information shall only be required to provide an email address for submitting requests to know.
-All other businesses shall provide two or more designated methods for submitting requests to know, including, at a minimum, a toll-free telephone number, and if the business operates a website, an interactive webform accessible through the business's website or mobile application.
-Other acceptable methods for submitting these requests include, but are not limited to, a designated email address, a form submitted in person, and a form submitted through the mail.
+- (a) A business that operates exclusively online and has a direct relationship with a consumer from whom it collects personal information shall only be required to provide an email address for submitting requests to know.
+All other businesses shall provide two or more designated methods for submitting requests to know, including, at a minimum, a toll-free telephone number.
+Other acceptable methods for submitting these requests include, but are not limited to, a designated email address, a form submitted in person, and a form submitted through the mail. - (b) A business shall provide two or more designated methods for submitting requests to delete.

-- (b) A business shall provide two or more designated methods for submitting requests to delete.
 Acceptable methods for submitting these requests include, but are not limited to, a toll-free phone number, a link or form available online through a business's website, a designated email address, a form submitted in person, and a form submitted through the mail. - (c) A business shall consider the methods by which it primarily interacts with consumers when determining which methods to provide for submitting requests to know and requests to delete.
-If the business interacts with consumers in person, the business shall consider providing an in-person method such as a printed form the consumer can directly submit or send by mail, a tablet or computer portal that allows the consumer to complete and submit an online form, or a telephone by which the consumer can call the business's toll-free number.
-At least one method offered shall reflect the manner in which the business primarily interacts with the consumer, even if it requires a business to offer three methods for submitting requests to know.
-Illustrative examples follow: - (1) Example 1: If the business is an online retailer, at least one method by which the consumer may submit requests should be through the business's retail website. - (2) Example 2: If the business operates a website but primarily interacts with customers in person at a retail location, the business shall offer three methods to submit requests to know - a toll-free telephone number, an interactive webform accessible through the business's website, and a form that can be submitted in person at the retail location. - (d) A business shall may use a two-step process for online requests to delete where the consumer must first, elearly submit the request to delete and then second, separately confirm that they want their personal information deleted. - (e) If a business does not interact directly with consumers in its ordinary course of business, at least one method by which a consumer may submit requests to know or requests to delete shall be online, such as through the business's website or a link posted on the business's website. - (e) (f)-If a consumer submits a request in a manner that is not one of the designated methods of submission, or is deficient in some manner unrelated to the verification process, the business shall either: - (1) Treat the request as if it had been submitted in accordance with the business's designated manner, or
+If the business interacts with consumers in person, the business shall consider providing an in-person method such as a printed form the consumer can directly submit or send by mail, a tablet or computer portal that allows the consumer to complete and submit an online form, or a telephone by which the consumer can call the business's toll-free number. - (d) A business may use a two-step process for online requests to delete where the consumer must first, submit the request to delete and then second, separately confirm that they want their personal information deleted. - (e) If a consumer submits a request in a manner that is not one of the designated methods of submission, or is deficient in some manner unrelated to the verification process, the business shall either: - (1) Treat the request as if it had been submitted in accordance with the business's designated manner, or

-(2) Provide the consumer with specific directions information on how to submit the request or remedy any deficiencies with the request, if applicable.
+(2) Provide the consumer with information on how to submit the request or remedy any deficiencies with the request, if applicable.